 North Carolina car insurance rates by vehicle type

 The type of vehicle you drive is another impacting rating factor for North Carolina car insurance.
-Vehicles that have a higher statistical likelihood of an accident, have fewer safety features or have more expensive repairs costs may cost more to insure.
+Vehicles that have a higher statistical likelihood of an accident, fewer safety features or more expensive repair costs may cost more to insure.
 For example, a BMW 330i costs about 20 percent more than the state average to insure for full coverage, while a Ford F-150 and Honda Odyssey cost about 17 percent less than the state average.

 Frequently asked questions